 - Filter Trading Opportunities

 Most of your time as a manual trader is spent scanning and filtering different trading opportunities.
 When outsourcing this work to a bot, we save time and drastically reduce the number of mistakes.
-Plus, you can enter more trades with automation, potentially leading to more profits (like it did for Dan).
+Plus, you can enter more trades with automation, potentially leading to more profits.

 - Always Attempt Multiple Prices